Skip to main content

 due = duelink.DUELinkController(uart)

 You can also use boards that already have a JST connector, like Adafruit QT Py RP2040 or Sparkfun Pro Micro RP2350.
+However note that these boards use the I2C Interface.

 Other boards